Get To Know the HSA and Better Understand Your Options

 Smooth Sailing Ahead

-According to Allard, the average couple who retires at age 65 will need $285,000 to cover their health care costs during retirement.
+According to Allard, the average couple who retires at age 65 in 2022 will need $315,000 to cover their health care costs during retirement.
 It’s a hefty sum, but investing pre-tax dollars in an HSA and taking advantage of its multiple tax advantages can help you reach the goal of saving enough for your health care.
 That’s not even counting all the money you will save along the way!

 - 7 Habits of Highly Frugal People